 Serious concerns based on public confidence or professional standards

-Sometimes we may need to take regulatory action against a nurse, midwife or nursing associate because of our objectives to promote and maintain professional standards and the public's trust and confidence in nurses, midwives and nursing associates.
+Sometimes we may need to take regulatory action against a nurse, midwife or nursing associate to promote and maintain professional standards and the public's trust and confidence in the professions we regulate.

-We're more likely to need to do this if the clinical failings suggest an underlying issue with the nurse, midwife or nursing associate's attitude to people in their care.
+We're more likely to need to do this if clinical failings suggest an underlying issue with the nurse, midwife or nursing associate's attitude to people in their care, such as cruelty, neglect or failing to prioritise their safety.

-We may need to take restrictive regulatory action against nurses, midwives or nursing associates whose conduct has had this kind of impact on the public’s trust in their profession, who haven’t made any attempt to reflect on it, show insight, and haven’t taken any steps to put it right.
-This may mean they can’t stay on the register.
+We are likely to take restrictive regulatory action against nurses, midwives or nursing associates whose conduct has had this kind of impact on the public’s trust in their profession, particularly where they haven’t made any attempt to reflect on it, show insight, and haven’t taken any steps to put it right.
+This may even mean they can’t stay on the register.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.